dpcairns/react-famous-cats/curriculum/week-03/class-11.md

 There are a few strategies:

 1. Put the listener in a parent component that will update the child
+1. Create wrapper "container" components that sit between the component that use the data and its parent.
 1. Create an `unrender` method in our component, store the listener in render, and unsubscribe in `unrender`.
 1. Put the listener in the component that will use the data, and manually update the dom nodes
-1. Create wrapper "container" components that sit between the component that use the data and its parent.

-Let's prefer #2, and then #1 where appropriate
+Let's prefer #1...